EmileePetrie/Notebook/Class2018.04.02.md

 Ideas
 -	Land
---Set a precedent for land ownership
---Context of multicultural community
---Realizes that has damaging legacy now
---Good intentions
--	Bible
---God is a belief, not an assimilation
+-	Bible (God is a belief, not necessarily assimilation)
---Module 2
--	Britain
---Siding in the American Revolution – Americans were British originally
+-	Britain (Siding in the American Revolution – Americans were British originally)
 -	Name is Thayendanegea
 -	Portraits
 -	Realize at end the paternalistic attitude of Britain – fought against it

 My name is Thayendanegea.
 I died over two hundred years ago, but I am still remembered today.
 However, my legacy has been taken out of context.
 Sometimes I have been seen as an assimilationist or traitor.
 I want to take some time to contextualize myself.

 I do not want to present myself as good or bad.
 I am human and make mistakes.
 I had a lasting impact on the world and whether or not that is good or bad, that is for you to decide.

-Intent.
+-Intent.
 Outcome.
 Warrior.
 Church.
 Statesman.
 British.
-Triggers: grass, chalkboard, light switch, pencil, etc.
+-Triggers: grass, chalkboard, light switch, pencil, etc.